 The Right Questions

-Messy or Clean?
-While every printing method makes a little mess, there are big differences between them.
+- Messy or Clean?
+While every printing method makes a little mess, there are significant differences between them.

 T-Shirt “Printing” Methods

-Let’s take a look at each technology, their pros, and cons.
+Let’s take a look at each technology, its pros, and cons.

 Heat Transfer Vinyl (HTV)

 This could be the least expensive initial investment for producing custom apparel yourself.
 An entry level cutter for business is about $1300 (stay away from the $200 or $300 craft cutters).